Alan Johnson: Since 2015

+In May 2023, he was appointed as Chancellor of the University of Hull and was installed on 1 July.

+Writing

 Memoirs

 His memoir of childhood, This Boy: A Memoir of a Childhood, was published in 2013.
 It won the Royal Society of Literature Ondaatje Prize (2014), and the Orwell Prize, Britain's top political writing award.

 His second volume of memoirs, Please, Mister Postman (2014), dealt with Johnson's time as a postman and as a union representative.
 It won the Specsavers National Book Awards "Autobiography of the Year".

 His third volume of memoirs, The Long and Winding Road (2016), covered Johnson's time as a politician in the UK Parliament.

 His fourth and final volume of memoirs, In My Life: A Music Memoir (2018), covered Johnson's lifelong interest in music.

-The titles of all four of his books are titles of songs written or performed by The Beatles.
+The titles of all four of his autobiographical books are titles of songs written or performed by The Beatles.

+Non-fiction

+Johnson has written a biography of Harold Wilson, as part of a series of biographies on former British Prime Ministers, which was published in September 2024.

 Novels

-Johnson's first work of fiction, a thriller titled The Late Train to Gipsy Hill, was published in 2021.
-In 2022, he wrote One Of Our Ministers Is Missing, a crime novel.
+Johnson has written three novels in the Louise Mangan series, featuring Louise Mangan, a detective in the Metropolitan Police: